core-home-web/core_render_portal/app/styleguide/README.md

 # Style Guide Page

-This is the interactive style guide for the Core Render Portal design system.
+This is the interactive style guide for the Core Home Render Portal design system.

 ## Accessing the Style Guide